Goodpal is a keen reader. He is especially interested in topics like poverty, population, climate change, and green energy.

-It is noteworthy that that Kerala achieved it despite a sluggish growth in economy – because normally economic growth has been known to curtail population growth.
+It is noteworthy that Kerala achieved this kind of development despite sluggish economic growth because normally economic growth has been known to curtail population growth.
 Sociologists attribute these achievements to Kerala’s better healthcare, high literacy rate, and better standard of living compared to other Indian states.
-Kerala's human development indices—elimination of poverty, primary level education, and healthcare—are among the best in India.
+Kerala's human development indices—elimination of poverty, primary education, and healthcare—are among the best in India.

-Experts tried to figure out which socio-cultural or developmental factors contributed significantly towards Kerala’s demographic transition.
-People often point to high literacy as the most dominant factor leading towards lower fertility.
-Noted scholar D. Radhadevi examined the correlation between education and fertility and compared the fertility parameters of Kerala and Madhya Pradesh.
-She wondered why fertility is fairly high even among women graduates in Madhya Pradesh and fairly low even among illiterates of Kerala?
-She concluded that the spread of formal education among women can’t by itself bring about a drastic change in their reproductive behavior.
+Experts tried to figure out which socio-cultural or developmental factors significantly contributed towards Kerala’s demographic transition.
+People often point to the high literacy rate as the most dominant factor leading towards lower fertility.
+Noted scholar D. Radha Devi examined the correlation between education and fertility and compared the fertility parameters of Kerala and Madhya Pradesh.
+She wondered why the fertility rate is fairly high even among women graduates in Madhya Pradesh and fairly low even among illiterates of Kerala.
+She concluded that the spread of formal education among women can’t bring about a drastic change in their reproductive behavior by itself.

-Another researcher, Zachariah argued that in case of Kerala the high population density and the rather homogeneous spread of population (without the drastic village-town divide) helped develop infrastructure of schools and healthcare facilities in such a way that they were easily accessible to the whole population.
-In Kerala 95 percent population has been living in such settlement pattern.
-This pattern eliminated the lopsided development in other states where facilities get concentrated in or around cities and rural areas are left behind both in facilities as well as easy access.
+Another researcher, KC Zachariah, argued that in case of Kerala, the high population density and the rather homogeneous spread of population (without the drastic village-city divide) helped develop an infrastructure of schools and healthcare facilities in such a way that they were easily accessible to the whole population.
+In Kerala, 95% population has been living in such settlement pattern.
+This pattern eliminates the lopsided development found in other states, where facilities get concentrated in or around cities and rural areas are left behind and don't have easy access.

-In addition, rather low or absence of gender bias in Kerala should also be given credit.
-When women are free of male dominance they are in a better position to control their fertility.
-This empowerment must get as much credit as other physical facilities and family planning programs.
+The lack of gender bias in Kerala should also be given credit.
+When women are free of male dominance, they are in a better position to control their fertility.
+This empowerment must get as much credit as other facilities and family planning programs.

 The Population Pyramid of Kerala is Distinctly Different